Readrive/210922---Polynomial-of-Python/README.md

-# 210922   Polynomial of Python
+# 210922   Polynomial with Python